 Weight: 25 to 45 pounds

-Physical characteristics: Muscular with a double coat that has a hard, straight, short, water-resistant topcoat; coat colors come in black, black and tan, red, red and tan, fawn, chocolate, and smoke blue
+Physical characteristics: Muscular build; double coat that has a hard, straight, short, water-resistant topcoat; coat colors come in black, black and tan, red, red and tan, fawn, chocolate, and smoke blue

 10 of 14

-These tiny pups give Chihuahuas a run for their money when it comes to size, and are one of the smallest toy breeds you’ll ever come across.
-They’re not easy to find in the U.S. and weren’t much known outside of Russia until a few decades ago.
-They’re similar in many ways to English Toy Terriers, which are a bit more common.
+These tiny pups give chihuahuas a run for their money when it comes to size.
+Russian toys aren't easy to find in the U.S. and weren’t much known outside of Russia until a few decades ago.
+These petite pups are low shedders.
+The shorthaired variety can do with a weekly brushing while the longhaired variety should be brushed every day or two to prevent mats.

 Height: 8 to 11 inches